thinkjs/thinkjs/packages/think-cli/README.md

 # think-cli

-`think-helper` defines a set of helper functions for ThinkJS.
+`think-cli` is a command-line interface for ThinkJS.

 ## Installation